Module adcp.server.idempotency.backends

 (principal_id, idempotency_key), honoring the seller's replay TTL. - Atomically commit

 (payload_hash, response)on a fresh key.
-Atomicity with the handler's business writes is the backend's choice — :class:MemoryBackendmakes no such guarantee; :class:PgBackend(follow-up) will when the handler uses the same engine.
+Atomicity with the handler's business writes is the backend's choice — :class:MemoryBackendmakes no such guarantee; :class:PgBackendshares a connection pool so adopters with the same Postgres can compose their handler's transaction with the cache write (v1 commits in a separate pool connection — co-tx wiring is a v1.1 affordance).

 Backends expose async methods.
 The in-process :class:MemoryBackend is